g-etorri/articles/jncie-self-study/class-of-service-configuration/22-class-of-service.md

   vpn-priority                          2       2          2             high               normal            low
   nc                                    3       3          3             high               normal            low
 ```
-Okay, with the forwarding-classes defined, we can go to the schedulers.
-Schedulers are responsible to treat the traffic, defining the loss-priority of the traffic, transmit rate, buffer size reserved to this traffic, drop profiles and so on...
+Okay, with the forwarding classes defined, we can move on to the schedulers.
+Schedulers are responsible for treating the traffic—defining the loss priority, transmit rate, buffer size reserved for this traffic, drop profiles, and so on.

-Let's define the schedulers accordingly the table:
+Let's define the schedulers according to the table:
 | Scheduler     | Parameter            | Value       |
 | ------------- | -------------------- | ----------- |
 | be-sc-q0      | Priority             | low         |